sahilpedazo/twitterautoliker/README.md

 ### Setting.py file

 In Settings.py file you need to change your twitter auth info.
-###### Instructions are provided in the Settings.py file.
+##### Instructions are provided in the Settings.py file.

+### Run the autoliker

-Once Settings.py is configured, simply run the
+Once Settings.py is configured, simply run the main.py
+##### I suggest you to schedule the main.py file in the task scheduler to run on specified interval